kaist-cp/kecc-public/README.md

 given program with the reduced one; repeat until you get a small enough buggy program.
 For more information, we refer to the [Creduce](https://embed.cs.utah.edu/creduce/) homepage.

-**[NOTICE]** The fuzzer supports Ubuntu 18.04 or 20.04 only.
-It may work for other platforms, but if it doesn't, please run the fuzzer in Ubuntu 18.04 or 20.04.
+**[NOTICE]** The fuzzer supports Ubuntu 20.04 only.
+It may work for other platforms, but if it doesn't, please run the fuzzer in Ubuntu 20.04.

 ## Running RISC-V Binaries